 Who was Varian Fry?

 Varian Fry was a 32-year-old journalist from Virginia who had been monitoring the growing threat of the Nazi Party in Germany and Europe when he co-founded the Emergency Rescue Committee.
-He worked to rally political support for refugee resettlement during a time when many Americans favoured a policy of isolation.
+He worked to rally political support for refugee resettlement during a time when many Americans favored a policy of isolation.

-Fry and other founding members of the Emergency Rescue Committee met with First Lady Eleanor Roosevelt, a supporter of the organisation.
+Fry and other founding members of the Emergency Rescue Committee met with First Lady Eleanor Roosevelt, a supporter of the organization.
 Roosevelt secured emergency visas for several artists and scholars endangered by the Nazis and wrote a letter of introduction that helped Fry establish operations in Marseille.

 Fry departed for Marseille on August 4, 1940, with $3,000 taped to his leg, a list of 200 endangered artists and intellectuals, and instructions to help them evacuate.
-Shortly after arriving, he recognised the need to help as many people as possible escape Europe and expanded his work well beyond the initial list.
+Shortly after arriving, he recognized the need to help as many people as possible escape Europe and expanded his work well beyond the initial list.